Office: Sellinger Hall, Room 112

 Assistant Dean: Susan Hasler

-The Master of Accounting (MAcc) is full-time, 10-month cohort program for those with an undergraduate accounting degree (or equivalent accounting coursework, see Prerequisites and Basic Competencies) who are seeking the additional 30 credits required to obtain licensure as a Certified Public Accountant (CPA).
-Obtaining the CPA credential provides many high quality employment options for students, including careers in public, corporate, managerial, and government accounting, corporate finance, consulting, nonprofit management, and law enforcement.
+The Master of Accounting (MAcc) is full-time program for those with an undergraduate accounting degree (or equivalent accounting coursework, see Prerequisites and Basic Competencies) who are seeking advanced accounting knowledge and the additional 30 credits required to obtain licensure as a Certified Public Accountant (CPA).
+Obtaining the CPA credential provides many high-quality employment options for students, including careers in public, corporate, managerial, and government accounting, corporate finance, consulting, nonprofit management, and law enforcement.

-- Accounting courses that provide expanded knowledge and deep grounding in technical skills, as well as opportunities to apply skills through integrative cases within courses.
+- Accounting courses that provide expanded knowledge and deep grounding in technical skills, as well as opportunities to apply skills through integrative cases.

-- Curriculum design that increases the rate of learning, motivation, and commitment to excellence, through a cohort style learning environment and students with proven high-level accounting skills.
+- Curriculum design that increases the rate of learning, motivation, and commitment to excellence, through a cohort style learning environment and classmates with proven high-level accounting skills.

 - The opportunity for students to apply their knowledge and skills obtained in a paid internship.

-- Advanced study in the major areas of accounting (financial, managerial, information systems, and taxation), as well as in the supporting fields of finance and information systems.
+- Advanced study in the major areas of accounting (financial, audit and data analytics, information systems, and taxation), as well as in the supporting fields of finance and information systems.

-- The delivery of all content with the underlining concern for ethical decision making.
+- The delivery of all content with an underlining concern for ethical decision making.

 - Cocurricular opportunities that link students to accounting professionals (e.g., mentoring); enhance their technical skills (e.g., advanced training in Excel); and make graduates career ready (e.g., advanced training in presentation skills).